openshift/instaslice-operator/README.md

-# Note - Kubecon EU 2024 code (DRA code) is now available in the legacy branch

 # InstaSlice

-InstaSlice works with GPU operator to create mig slices on demand.
+InstaSlice uses stable APIs and works with GPU operator to create mig slices on demand.

 # Why InstaSlice